Azure-Samples/azure-intelligent-edge-patterns/Research/mlflow-on-azure-stack/docs/manual_installation.md

 # MLflow on Azure Stack

-This module demonstrates how to create an MLflow environment in Kubernetes on Azure Stack
+This module demonstrates how to manually install an MLflow remote tracking server using Kubernetes on Azure Stack

-## In Progress
-- packaging the steps in this Readme into a CNAB package that can be installed using Porter

 ## Prerequisites
 - Access to an existing Kubernetes cluster